Expand To Show Full Article

 French Rule and Ceramics in Bat Trang, Vietnam

-But like with any new rulers the French also brought with them some of the looks and designs they wanted to have for their pottery and ceramics.
+But like with any new rulers, the French also brought with them some of the looks and designs they wanted to have for their pottery and ceramics.
 The Bat Trang ceramic village once again showed that it could adapt to life under a new system and ruler.

 The War Years And The Bat Trang Ceramic Village.

 In speaking to some Vietnamese who lived in Bat Trang during this time, many said they received intelligence of when the American bombs were coming to bomb their village.
-They would leave the village, wait for the bombs to drop and then come back and rebuild their homes and ceramic factories again.
+They would leave the village, wait for the bombs to drop, and then come back and rebuild their homes and ceramic factories again.

 The Bat Trang Ceramic Village Today

-The trade secrets of their production, designs, and processes are passed down from generation-to-generation.
+The trade secrets of their production, designs, and processes are passed down from generation to generation.
 The Bat Trang ceramic village has a lot of skills in ceramic production that other places in the world do not have.

 The Bat Trang Ceramic Villages is one of the cultural villages in Vietnam that continues to manufacture pottery and ceramic products as their ancestors did thousands of years ago.
-The pottery and ceramics produced in Bat Trang are produced for the local market and for export markets.
+The pottery and ceramics produced in Bat Trang are produced for the local market and export markets.

 If you are interested in producing any ceramics or pottery in Vietnam, please do feel free to contact us at Mondoro by clicking here.
 We would be happy to help you with your creating, developing, and manufacturing needs for pottery and ceramic production.